-Pet Healthcare Market
+Focus on the Growing Pet Healthcare Market

-Although we serve a number of markets, pet healthcare is our primary market, representing 85% of our total revenues in 2015.
+Although we serve a number of attractive markets, global pet healthcare is our primary market, representing 86% of our total revenues in 2016.
 The long-term growth of the pet healthcare market is driven by:

-- The enduring bond between pets and their owners - Pet owners' ever-increasing desire to invest in the health and well-being of their beloved family members - Veterinary care providers' ability to provide an everadvancing standard of care to pet owners, and their ability to communicate this value to pet owners, who are generally the payers of pet care worldwide

-The long-term growth of the veterinary diagnostic segment of the pet health market is driven by:

-- Innovations that increase the available standard of care - Educating pet owners on the value of diagnostic testing in the delivery of pet care, including preventive care
+- The enduring bond between pets and their owners; - Pet owners' ever-increasing desire to spend on the health and well-being of pets, supported by the even stronger bonds that many millennials share with their four-legged family members; - Veterinary care providers' ability to provide an ever-advancing standard of care to pet owners, and their ability to communicate this value to pet owners, who are the payers of pet care worldwide; - Our innovations that expand the veterinarian's medical tool kit, increasing the available standard of care, and our field resources that support veterinarians' adoption of these innovations - Educating pet owners on the value of diagnostic testing in the delivery of pet care, including preventive care; - Growing awareness of the importance of pet healthcare globally; and - Pet owners outside the U.S. experiencing and enjoying a rising standard of living.